-The University of Wisconsin-Eau Claire is implementing three tiers of personal and professional development to improve equity, diversity, and inclusion on campus for students.
-This program consists of a required online training, workshops specifically designed for students, an inclusive leadership conference, and the opportunity to earn a certificate.
+The University of Wisconsin-Eau Claire is implementing three tiers of personal and professional development to improve equity, diversity and inclusion on campus for students.
+This program consists of a required online training, workshops designed specifically for students, an inclusive leadership conference and the opportunity to earn a certificate.

 This program provides students with EDI training sessions to enhance their knowledge and understanding of EDI, become culturally responsible and knowledgeable, and become an asset to the diverse world that we live in today.
-Using a culturally responsive framework, facilitators and educators create student-centered learning environments that: affirm racial, linguistic and cultural identities; prepare students for rigor and independent learning, develop students’ abilities to connect across lines of difference; elevate historically marginalized voices; and empower students as agents of social change.
+Using a culturally responsive framework, facilitators and educators create student-centered learning environments that affirm racial, linguistic and cultural identities; prepare students for rigor and independent learning; develop students’ abilities to connect across lines of difference; elevate historically marginalized voices; and empower students as agents of social change.
 The goals of the program include the following:

-Goal 1: Gain an understanding of Equity, Diversity and Inclusion
+Goal 1: Gain an understanding of equity, diversity and inclusion.

-Goal 3: Respectfully engage, challenge and support students by creating a safe space for education on various EDI related topics.
+Goal 3: Respectfully engage, challenge and support students by creating a safe space for education on various EDI-related topics.

-Goal 4: Increase awareness of one’s identities, biases and privileges
+Goal 4: Increase awareness of one’s identities, biases and privileges.

-3. Safe Space
+3. Safe Space Training